ddraigcarson/HouseSales/README.md

 ### Objectives

 ### Task
-1. Take data files and save to a DB
+1. Read CSV files
+2. Save it to the DB

    Make it reusable
+3. Metaprogramming - timer
+4. Validation